Wiggle Time: Cast

 The choreography was done by Leanne Halloran.
 Anthony's brother Paul plays a dog catcher.

 Production

 Because the video was released after The Wiggles Movie, The Wiggles' costumes had been updated to feature logos on their shirts.
 Anthony now consistently wears a blue shirt, Paul Paddick plays Captain Feathersword (though in the song "Captain Feathersword", he lip syncs to the original vocal track by Anthony Field), and Wags the Dog is a regular character.

 Release

 The Wiggles released both Wiggle Time and Yummy Yummy in 1998.
 Wiggle Time was released on video in the United States in October 1999.
 In 2002, The Wiggles released Yummy Yummy and Wiggle Time as a combined DVD.

 In February–March 2019, the video was uploaded to the Wiggles' YouTube channel in multiple parts.

 2000 album

 Wiggle Time is the eleventh Wiggles album, released in 2000 by ABC Music distributed by EMI.
-In the USA, it is the group's debut release under the title "Let's Wiggle".
+In the US, it is the group's debut release under the title "Let's Wiggle".